Sexual harm prevention order (SHPO)

-A Sexual Harm Prevention Order (SHPO), previously known as a Sexual Offence Prevention Order (SOPO), is a court order that can be requested by the police or the court when there is a specific concern about an individual.
-This court order will be requested in order to prevent a person from engaging in a particular activity.
+A sexual harm prevention order (SHPO), previously known as a sexual offence prevention order (SOPO), is a court order that can be requested by the police, or court when there is a specific concern about an individual.
+This court order will be requested to prevent a person from engaging in a particular activity.

-It is very common for a person who is convicted of offences relating to the access of sexual images of children, to be subject of a SHPO.
+It is very common for a person who is convicted of online sexual offenses relating to children, to be subject to a SHPO.
 Examples of conditions set by the order include:

-- Not being allowed to go to places where there are likely to be lots of children e.g. a playground in a park
+- Not being allowed to visit places where it is likely there will be many children e.g. a playground in a park

 - No access to the internet without installed computer monitoring software